 If you are a fan of comic book movies check out Wonder Woman, doesn’t matter Marvel or DC, this was a great film.
 This an already enjoyable and well made film that anyone could go and see regardless of how many DCEU Movies they have seen.

 Thanks for reading my review of Wonder Woman.
 What did you think of the movie?
-Let me know in the comments section below and don’t forget to follow or subscribe to stay up to date with everything happening with Millennial Movies.
+Let me know in the comments section below.